-On October 1, 1995, GFP Partners-II, Ltd. ("P-II") and its lender, which held a promissory note secured by a mortgage on a commercial office building and land located at 515 West Market Street in Louisville, Kentucky (the "515 Building"), executed an agreement which transferred title for the 515 Building to the lender in exchange for a release of P-II's liability for payment of the unpaid balance of the principal and accrued and unpaid interest due on the mortgage.
-As a result of the exchange, the Company recognized a gain on the extinguishment of debt of \$4,637,000, net of applicable income taxes of \$2,389,000, in its 1995 consolidated statement of operations.
+Building to the lender in exchange for a release of P-II's liability for payment of the unpaid balance of the principal and accrued and unpaid interest due on the mortgage.
+As a result of the exchange, the Company recognized a gain on the extinguishment of debt of \$7,026,000, before applicable income taxes of \$2,389,000, in its 1995 consolidated statement of operations.

 On April 1, 1996, GFP Partners-III, Ltd. ("P-III") and its lender, which held a promissory note secured by a mortgage on a commercial office building and land located at 500 New Circle Road in Lexington, Kentucky (the "North Park Building"), executed an agreement which transferred title for the North Park Building to the lender in exchange for a release of P-III's liability for payment of the unpaid balance of the principal and accrued and unpaid interest due on the mortgage.
-As a result of the exchange, the Company recognized a gain on the extinguishment of debt of \$2,182,000, net of applicable income taxes of \$915,000, in its 1996 consolidated statement of operations.
+As a result of the exchange, the Company recognized a gain on the extinguishment of debt of \$2,182,000, before applicable income taxes of \$915,000, in its 1996 consolidated statement of operations.

 On November 19, 1996, GFP Partners-VI, Ltd. ("P-VI") completed a transaction in which it sold to BSRT Riverport Corp. substantially all of the assets associated with the industrial warehouse and land located at 6310 Cane Run Road in Louisville, Kentucky.
 Assets sold included the leasehold interest in the real property and improvements thereon, related personal property and leases.
 The proceeds from the sale, net of related disposition expenses was approximately \$3,900,000.
-The Company recognized a gain on the sale of \$4,816,000, net of applicable income taxes of \$2,017,000, in its 1996 consolidated statement of operations.
+The Company recognized a gain on the sale of \$4,816,000, before applicable income taxes of \$2,017,000, in its 1996 consolidated statement of operations.

 On February 28, 1997, GFP Partners-IV, Ltd. ("P-IV") completed a transaction in which it sold to Empire State Collateral Corporation substantially all of the assets associated with the commercial office building and land located at 455 Fourth Avenue in Louisville, Kentucky and the parking garage and land located at 430 South Third Street in Louisville, Kentucky.
 Assets sold included the real property and improvements thereon, related personal property and leases.
 The proceeds from the sale, net of related disposition expenses was approximately \$21,200,000, a portion of which was used to repay the mortgage note and second mortgage note secured by the real property.
-The Company recognized a gain on the sale of \$6,352,000, net of applicable income taxes of \$2,160,000, in its 1997 consolidated statement of operations.
+The Company recognized a gain on the sale of \$6,352,000, before applicable income taxes of \$2,160,000, in its 1997 consolidated statement of operations.